Create a room

 To set the areas in which characters can walk in a room, add an ESCTerrain

-node; it will manage the walkable areas as well as
+node to the ESCRoom node: It will manage the walkable areas as well as

-other functionality such as light and scale mapping.
+other functionality such as light- and scale-mapping.

-new ESCTerrain
+to the new ESCTerrain node:

-Then create a new NavPoly
+Then create a new NavigationPolygon resource for the Navigation Polygon

-parameter in the Inspector panel.
+property in the Inspector panel.

 Warning